CoreyGumbs/PySqware_HTTP/README.md

 Just remember to assign the **SECURITY_KEY** file path to where you will be storing your secrets.json file.

+##### get_secrets(setting) and secrets.json
+This method is used to parse the secrets.json file, retrieve desired setting, and returns value from json file.

 #### Endpoints

 The Sq_Connect class utilizes the **GET, POST, PUT, DELETE** http methods through the Requests library.
 These methods conincide with the